Women are as competitive as their male colleagues

 According to the researchers, several theories could explain why women are more likely to be competitive when they can share the profits.

 “Maybe the participants just liked being able to control how the profits were distributed among the other participants,” they note.
-“Another theory – which has emerged among evolutionary psychologists – suggests that participants tend to use the split to allay feelings of unease about their earnings. ”
+“Another theory – which has emerged among evolutionary psychologists – suggests that participants tend to use the split to iron out feelings of unease about their earnings.”

 Scientists say they are designing an experiment that should also provide an answer to this question.